-iCollege celebrates diversity and proudly serves its culturally and linguistically diverse student body and employees which are drawn from many different nations.
+NextEd celebrates diversity and proudly serves its culturally and linguistically diverse (CALD) student and employee bodies which are drawn from many different nations.

 The focus of the Board has prioritised gender diversity at the Board and senior executive level, and gender and CALD diversity among employees and consultants.